The information below is for students graduating in the 2019-2020 academic year and beyond.

 All students must enroll in and complete a minimum of 12 credits, earning a 3.0 GPA each semester in order to remain in good standing.

 If you plan to delay your college enrollment for medical, military, or humanitarian/religious service reasons, you must receive an approved deferment or leave of absence from the college you plan to attend.

 If you earn less than a 3.0 semester GPA while attending college you will be placed on probation.
 While on probation you can still receive funds, however, if you earn less than a 3.0 semester GPA for a second time, you are no longer eligible for the scholarship.

-If you do not maintain continuous enrollment in fall and spring semesters (winter if attending SUU), you must apply for a leave of absence with the college that you are attending.
+If you do not maintain continuous enrollment in fall and spring semesters, you must apply for a leave of absence with the college that you are attending.
 Failure to do so will result in the loss of your scholarship.

 The scholarship is funded through a state appropriation determined by the Utah State Legislature.
 This is why award amounts are determined on an annual basis—they are subject to legislative funding, the number of qualified participants each year, and individual student circumstances.
 Therefore, award amounts may vary from year to year, and are dependent on when the recipient is enrolled in college.
 If you defer your scholarship, your award amount may be different when you return and enroll in college.